Happy Wallets

 Realign yourself at Rothko Chapel

-Looking for some transcendental bliss?
-Need an art fix, too?
+Looking for some transcendental bliss with a side of art?
 Look no further than the Rothko Chapel.
-John and Dominique de Menil, late cofounders of Houston’s beloved Menil Collection (also always free), founded the local landmark more than 50 years ago.
+John and Dominique de Menil, the late cofounders of Houston’s beloved Menil Collection (also always free), constructed the local landmark more than 50 years ago.
 It’s since become one of Houston’s most treasured spaces, with more than 100,000 visitors annually.
 The chapel houses a series of monumental paintings by Mark Rothko in solemn shades of black.
 It’s a dark and moody space perfectly tailored for sublime spiritual moments.
-It’s basically free art therapy, so use it to your benefit.
+It’s basically free art therapy.

 It's always free to "walk the plank" at the Houston Arboretum, by which we mean, of course, take a stroll on the donor boardwalk.